ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```
 The application output contains a list of threads of the target process in case of application's successful execution.
 Thread ID in terms of the system and a base address of the thread's TEB segment will be printed for each thread in the list.

 There is only one call of `ListProcessThreads` function with the target process's PID parameter in the `main` function of the application.
-We do not need to enable `SE_DEBUG_NAME` privilege for the current process here.
+We do not need to enable a `SE_DEBUG_NAME` privilege for the current process here.
 The `TebPebTraverse.cpp` application does not debug any process.
 Instead it makes a system snapshot that requires the administrator privileges only.

 The `ListProcessThreads` function performs these steps:

 1. Make a system snapshot of all threads in the system with the `CreateToolhelp32Snapshot` WinAPI function.
 2. Start traversing of the threads in the snapshot with `Thread32First` WinAPI function.
-3. Check PID of the owner process of the current thread in traversing.
+3. Check PID of the owner process for the current thread in the traversing loop.
 Call `GetTeb` function with a thread's handle parameter to get `TEB` structure via `NtQueryInformationThread` WinAPI function.
-4. Print handle of the current thread and resulting base address of its TEB segment.
+4. Print handle of the current thread in loop and resulting base address of its TEB segment.
 5. Repeat steps 3 and 4 until all threads in the system snapshot are not enumerated with the `Thread32Next` WinAPI function.

-This approach of accessing TEB segments of a target process provides more reliable results when previous one.
+This approach of accessing TEB segments of the target process provides more reliable results when previous one.
 It guarantees that TEB segments of all threads in the target process will be processed.
-Otherwise, you should create manually the same number of threads in the `TebPebMirror.cpp` application as target process has.
-It allows to get base addresses of all TEB segments for target process.
-But this threads counting and manually creation approach is error prone.
+Otherwise, you should create manually the same number of threads in the `TebPebMirror.cpp` application as the target process has.
+It allows you to get a base addresses of all TEB segments for the target process.
+But this threads counting and threads manually creation approach is error prone.

 There is a question, how to distinguish threads that have been traversed with `Thread32Next` WinAPI function?
 For example, you are looking a base address of the stack for the main thread. `THREADENTRY32` structure does not contain an information about thread's ID in term of the process.
-There are threads' ID in term of Object Manager of OS.
-But you can rely on assumption that TEB segments is sorted in the revert order.
+There are threads' IDs in term of the Object Manager of Windows.
+But you can rely on assumption that TEB segments is sorted in the reverse order.
 It means that the TEB segment with the maximum base address matches to the main thread.
 The TEB segment with the next lower base address matches to the thread with ID equals to 1 in terms of the target process.
 Then TEB segment with ID equals to 2 have the next lower base address and so on.
-You can check this assumption with memory map of target process that is provided by WinDbg debugger.
+You can check this assumption with a memory map of the target process that is provided by WinDbg debugger.

 ## Heap Analyzing